 While you cannot selectively burn fat from your stomach, squatting burns fat and builds muscle.
 While squats primarily develop strength and power, heavy squats increase your lean muscle mass, which increases your ability to burn calories at rest over the course of the day.
 Squatting itself remains a difficult exercise, and the effort of squatting heavy consumes a great deal of effort, and burns calories in the process.
 Consult a health care practitioner before beginning any strength training or dietary program.

 To begin to lose body fat, make small adjustments in your diet.
 Sudden, drastic cuts in your diet can have a negative effect on your metabolism, causing you to lose lean muscle tissue and slowing your metabolism, which results in greater difficulty losing fat.
 Cut your calories by only 250 per day at first, reducing your intake of saturated fats such as those found in fatty red meats, eggs and butter.
-Eliminate sugary carbohydrates such as table sugar, sodas and junk food.
+Eliminate sugary carbohydrates such as table sugar, sodas and foods with lower nutritional value.
 After three or four weeks, if you are not happy with your progress, you can cut your calories further.

 Squatting for Fat Loss